soasada/soasada.github.io/_posts/2021-01-26-database-per-service.markdown

 So your team starts working in the new approach and realize that your code will be duplicated in your new repository and in the old one, you and your team decide to do some shared libraries to put common things together and available for everyone: entities, repositories and even services are going to be shared.
 You don't want to duplicate code right?
-Well... in the end no, but you could create a worse situation than duplicate code: the famous dependency hell.
+Well... in the end no, but you could create a worse situation than duplicate code.

-Ok ok, you have your new shine repository, your new CI/CD pipelines, you have created two or three libraries and then your team start developing services, but a problem arises, one of your core libraries have a bug, what are you going to do with those fifteen services you have now?
-You could update one by one the dependencies or create a special job to make an update for every service, but more problems appears:
+Ok ok, you have your new shine repository, your new CI/CD pipelines, you have created two or three libraries and then your team start developing services but a problem arises, one of your core libraries have a bug, what are you going to do with those fifteen services you have now?
+You could update one by one the dependencies or create a special job to make an update for every service (believe me that this is not easy), and you fall into the dependency hell but more problems appears:

 * What happen if someone is using entities and repositories that shouldn't be used?
   * You could move them to the service that belongs or don't accept the PR of that team.
 Set the boundaries of your libraries